VIA Technologies

-VIA Technologies, Inc. (威盛電子 (Wēishèng Diànzǐ)) is a Taiwanese manufacturer of integrated circuits, mainly motherboard chipsets, CPUs, and memory.
+VIA Technologies, Inc. (Wēishèng Diànzǐ (威盛電子)) is a Taiwanese manufacturer of integrated circuits, mainly motherboard chipsets, CPUs, and memory.
 It was once the world's largest independent manufacturer of motherboard chipsets.
 As a fabless semiconductor company, VIA conducts research and development of its chipsets in-house, then subcontracts the actual (silicon) manufacturing to third-party merchant foundries such as TSMC.

 VIA is also the parent company of VIA Labs Inc. (VLI, 威鋒電子).
-As an independently traded subsidiary, VLI develops and markets USB 3, USB 4, USB Type-C, and USB PD controllers for computer peripherals and mobile devices.
+As an independently traded subsidiary, VLI develops and markets USB3, USB4, USB Type-C, and USB PD controllers for computer peripherals and mobile devices.

 History

 The company was founded in 1987, in Fremont, California, USA by Cher Wang.
 In 1992, it was decided to move the headquarters to Taipei, Taiwan in order to establish closer partnerships with the substantial and growing IT manufacturing base in Taiwan and neighbouring China.

 In 1999, VIA acquired most of Cyrix, then a division of National Semiconductor.
 That same year, VIA acquired Centaur Technology from Integrated Device Technology, marking its entry into the x86 microprocessor market.
 VIA is the maker of the VIA C3, VIA C7 & VIA Nano processors, and the EPIA platform.
 The Cyrix MediaGX platform remained with National Semiconductor.

 In 2001, VIA established the S3 Graphics joint venture.

 In January 2005, VIA began the VIA pc-1 Initiative, to develop information and communication technology systems to benefit those with no access to computers or Internet.
 In February 2005, VIA celebrated production of the 100 millionth VIA AMD chipset.